Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 The Soil Moisture Sensor Module:

-The soil moisture sensor module is there to convert the incoming analog signal to digital signal; this is designed in such a way that the sensor can be used without microcontroller support.
+The soil moisture sensor module is there to convert the incoming analog signal to a digital signal; this is designed in such a way that the sensor can be used without microcontroller support.
 The module consists of two signal input pins where the probe gets connected.
-It also has four other pins two of which are VCC and GND.
+It also has four other pins, two of which are VCC and GND.
 The other two are Digital Output and Analog Output pins.

-Arduino soil moisture sensor module components LM393 comparator potentiometer layout diagram
+Arduino soil moisture sensor wiring diagram

 Sensors should be placed at several different depths and locations in the field.
 Typically, sensors are placed in pairs at one-third and two-thirds the depth of the crop root zone and at two or more locations in the field, preferably away from high points, depressions and slopes.